-Freshman forward Katie MacSorley had a hat trick and two assists for the Huskies
+Freshman forward Katie MacSorley nets hat trick and adds two assists for Huskies

 BOSTON - Freshman forward Katie MacSorley recorded her first collegiate hat trick to pace the Huskies past Providence, 5-1, on Sunday afternoon at Matthews Arena.